Bruhfuse/docs/blog/2-17-2023-How to build a shoe marketplace/shoe-marketplace.md

 After downloading and creating your wallet, you will need to fund it using the Celo Faucet.
 Copy the address to your wallet, click the link to the faucet above, and paste the address into the text field and confirm.

 Next up, on Remix, download and activate the celo plugin from the plugin manager.
 Connect your wallet and deploy your contract.

+ # Conclusion
+ Good job on successfully creating a smart contract for selling shoes on the celo blockchain, Congratulations on your achievement! 🎉